MileHacker Logo

 Accessible Travel Advice

-When planning, always communicate your individual needs to places to stay and tour operators to ensure your comfort and accessibility throughout your journey.
+When planning, be sure to communicate your individual needs to options for lodging and tour operators to ensure your comfort and accessibility throughout your journey.

 Next Up: Sustainable Travel in Yaan.
 Eco-Friendly, Responsible Tourism, Conservation